dabholkar-utkarsh/Statistical-Analysis-of-the-Boston-Housing-Market/README.md

 ## Results
 The project identifies significant factors influencing Boston's housing market, offering valuable perspectives for urban economic studies and real estate analysis.
-You can go through the report for clear explaination of each test.
+You can go through the report for a clear explanation of each test.

 ---